danvera-dev/CPS4745_presentation2/README.md

 # Data Visualization Presentation 2: D3 2d Density

-This is the sources code for a presentation for CPS4745 (data visualization).
+This is the source code for a presentation for CPS4745 (data visualization).

 ## Description